-Generally accepted accounting principles define the fair value of a financial instrument as the amount at which the instrument could be exchanged in a current transaction between willing parties.
+Fair value of a financial instrument is the amount at which the instrument could be exchanged in a current transaction between willing parties.
 The carrying values of cash and cash equivalents, investments, accounts receivable and accounts payable approximate their fair value due to the relatively short periods to maturity of these items or because they are receivable or payable on demand.